 For another example, here is how to send a POST request, and read the Location header afterward:

-In [6]: data = {"name": "PassCode", "location": "Osaka, JP"}
+In [5]: data = {"name": "Fancy Map", "height": 6, "width": 12}

-In [7]: resp = requests.post(SERVER_URL + "/api/artists/", json=data)
+In [6]: resp = requests.post(SERVER_URL + "/api/maps/", json=data)

 In [7]: resp.headers["Location"]

-Out[8]: '/api/artists/passcode/'
+Out[8]: '/api/maps/fancy-map/'

-Using Requests Sessions
+Using Requests Sessions¶

 Our intended client is expected to call the API a lot.
 Requests offers sessions which can help improve the performance of the client by reusing TCP connections.
 It can also set persistent